 Definitely.
 I recommend it to anyone who is looking to join the programme.

-Great.
-So what kind of advice could you give to people on the programme now or the future participants?
+What kind of advice could you give to people on the programme now or the future participants?

 I think be enthusiastic and show that you are very keen and open-minded.
 Show your interest.
 Grab every opportunity which comes your way because you never know what it may lead to.
 The Good Jobs Programme is a brilliant opportunity to teach you the soft skills required to succeed in life.
 When I first started this programme I was a 17 year old girl but when I came out of it I matured both professionally and personally.
 I think that is quite important especially in terms of getting a grip of working life.